-Expand your experience working with pediatric patients with an intensive five-day shadowing and precepted insertion opportunity in Tacoma, Washington.
-Attendees will focus on training for pediatric PICC, midline and UGPIV insertions and will have the chance to observe AND perform supervised insertions with the host hospital's vascular access specialist trainer.
+Rachael from Wisconsin learned so much by shadowing the vascular access team in Tacoma.
+This shadowing experience focuses on training for pediatric PICC, midline and UGPIV insertions and attendees have the opportunity to observe AND perform supervised insertions with the host hospital's vascular access specialist trainer.